kampro/kampro.github.io/_drafts/2019-08-14-whats-new-in-swift.md

 ## New design for string interpolation {#head-9}

-Format strings are inscure and uncomfortable to use, so we got a new way of string interpolation.
+Format strings are insecure and uncomfortable to use, so we got a new way of string interpolation.
 Since Swift 5 we have had the ability to customize string interpolation in a modern way, we can extend `DefaultStringInterpolation` or implement `ExpressibleByStringInterpolation`.

 Using `DefaultStringInterpolation`